Inebriateduck/JP-lab-records/DF002-pipeline_patching_boogaloo.md

 ```
 There's 778 total cleaned files, so 389 sets of complete reads total.
 I'm going to split them into bins of ~25 because that would give the jobs some leeway in terms of the max runtime on the cluster.

-Any form of OPENMP or OPENBLAS multithreading might result in a crash at step 3a...
-I turned it off but now the program runs unbelievably slow (only 8 samples processed in almost 12 hours).
+Reimplementing multithreading results in a crash at anything over 48 threads in OPENBLAS / OPENMP.
+Even more confusing is that sometimes the warning will pop up but no crash occurs...

-Attempting to reimplement multithreading
+Anyways I think I've got this section of the pipeline working now.